Wind-WindKids/winding/samples/sophieandwind/sun.md

 --

 @left: page, text, centered
-The next winter, Sophie’s mom didn’t let her
+The next winter, they were flying again.
-go to California.
-But it didn’t matter.

-Their lessons, their flying, their Dragon —
-they had already made the difference.
+Together.

 Sophie and Wind were ordinary children.